ODA Spending

 What is the current government's perspective on global health ODA?

-Laying a foundation for sustainable and quality health systems: Health features prominently in the priorities set in Sweden’s 2016 Policy framework for Swedish development cooperation and humanitarian assistance, but specific priorities for health fall under the scope of the global strategy for sustainable social development (published in July 2018) which covers the period from 2018 to 2022 and comes with a SEK7.1 billion ( US$816 million) envelope.
+Laying a foundation for sustainable and quality health systems: : Improved health for the most vulnerable features prominently in the priorities set in Sweden’s 2023 strategy “Development assistance for a new era freedom, empowerment and sustainable growth”. , but specific priorities for health fall under the scope of the global strategy for sustainable social development, published in July 2018, which covers the period from 2018-2022 and comes with a SEK7.1 billion ( US$816 million) envelope.
 Objectives of the strategy include HSS, SRHR, water and sanitation, enhanced capacity to promote healthier lives, and the prevention of the adverse health impacts of environmental pollution and climate change.
 Rights-based and anti-discrimination approaches form the basis of Sweden’s activities in global health, with the principal objective of promoting equitable health.

 Sweden is committed to tackling AMR: Sweden is also committed to tackling AMR, with the Uppsala-based organization ReAct.
-To support low-income countries' fight against AMR, between 2019 and 2022, Swedish funding to ReAct is expected to reach SEK72 million ( US$7.6 million).
+To support LICs' fight against AMR, between 2019-2022, Swedish funding to ReAct is expected to reach SEK72 million ( US$7.6 million).
 As a complement to its support for ReAct, in January 2021, Sweden provided an additional SEK70 million ( US$8 million) to the UN AMR MPTF—a funding mechanism to support WHO, the FAO, and OIE in their joint work on AMR.
-Sida will also support research on AMR, with an estimated SEK35 million ( abbr"US$3.7 million) allocated to the ‘Joint Programming Initiative on Antimicrobial Resistance’ between 2020 and 2022.
+Sida has also supported research on AMR, with an estimated SEK35 million ( abbr"US$3.7 million) allocated to the ‘Joint Programming Initiative on Antimicrobial Resistance’ between 2020 and 2022.

 On August 17, 2023, Sweden unveiled its annual report on development assistance in global health and SRHR, which underscored Sweden's goal of promoting global health as one of its foremost development policy priorities.